 Threshold Violation History generates a report for tests that previously violated a threshold.
 The following table lists the parameters in the Create Threshold Violation Event Report page.

-Parameter Description Select Device(s)/ Select Container(s) Select a container or a device.
+Description Select a container or a device.
 You can use the CTRL and SHIFT keys to select multiple items.
-Device Name Filter If you select All in the Select Device(s) box, you can enter a specific device name or regular expression (for example, nyc_router.
+If you select All in the Select Device(s) box, you can enter a specific device name or regular expression (for example, nyc_router.
 This displays all devices with nyc_router in the device name) in the Device Name Filter field.
-Test Name Filter Enter a regular expression in the Test Name Filter field.
+Enter a regular expression in the Test Name Filter field.
 For example, enter dns server. to generate a report for all tests with dns server in the test name.
-Select Test Type/SubType(s) Select a test type/sub-type.
-You can use the CTRL and SHIFT keys to select multiple items.
-Severity Filter Select the severity level for the events you want to generate.
-You can use the CTRL and SHIFT keys to select multiple items.
-Show Active Events Only Select this option to generate a report with events that are currently occurring.
-Output Format Select Tabular to generate and view the report in the Traverse web application.
+Select a test type/sub-type.
+You can use the CTRL and SHIFT keys to select multipitems.
+Select the severity level for the events you want to generate.
+You can use the CTR and SHIFT keys to select multiple items.
+Select this option to generate a report with events that are currently occurring.
+Select Tabular to generate and view the report in the Traverse web application.
 Select CSV to generate the report in .csv format.
 When the report finishes generating, you are prompted to download the file.
-Duration Select a date range from the drop-down menu.
+Select a date range from the drop-down menu.
 Selecting Custom requires you to specify a fixed date/time range.
-Schedule Limits the data included in the report to the schedule selected.
-Sort Order Use the drop-down menus to select whether Time, Device, TestName, TestValue, Severity or Duration display in ascending (Asc) or descending (Des) order.
+Limits the data included in the report to the schedule selected.
+Use the drop-down menus to select whether Time, Device, TestName, TestValue, Seve or Duration display in ascending (Asc) or descending (Des) order.
 You can sort up to two values.